Andrew Luck: Legacy

 In 2012, an anonymous donor endowed a permanent chair for Stanford's offensive coordinator position to be known as the "Andrew Luck Director of Offense."

 Luck was announced as a 2022 inductee of the College Football Hall of Fame on January 10.
+He was inducted into the Stanford Athletics Hall of Fame in 2023.

 Professional career

+Pre-draft

 In September 2010, before Luck's sophomore season, Sports Illustrated's Tony Pauline considered him "the most NFL-ready of all the draft-eligible quarterback prospects."
-After a stellar sophomore year, Luck was widely projected to be the No. 1 pick in the 2011 NFL Draft, but decided to return for his junior year.
-In May 2011, he was unanimously projected as the top prospect for the 2012 NFL Draft.
+After a stellar sophomore year, Luck was widely projected to be the No. 1 pick in the 2011 NFL draft, but decided to return for his junior year.
+In May 2011, he was unanimously projected as the top prospect for the 2012 NFL draft.
 By midseason, Pauline described him as "the best quarterback since Peyton Manning" in 1998, while ESPN's Mel Kiper Jr. went even further, calling Luck the best quarterback prospect since John Elway in 1983.
-Despite Robert Griffin III's impressive Heisman Trophy-winning season, Luck's status as the No. 1 overall draft prospect was never questioned.
+Despite Robert Griffin III's impressive Heisman Trophy-winning season, Luck's status as the No. 1 draft prospect was never questioned.

 Throughout the 2011 NFL season, some fans called for their teams to try to lose their remaining games (or "Suck for Luck") in order to improve their chances at the first pick in the draft.
 By midseason the Miami Dolphins were believed to be the "frontrunners" for the No. 1 pick and drew criticism from their former franchise quarterback Dan Marino.
 The Indianapolis Colts, who were without starting quarterback Peyton Manning, won the "Luck sweepstakes" with a 2–14 record.

-Ending speculations on April 24, Colts general manager Ryan Grigson announced the team would take Luck as the first overall pick.
+Ending speculations on April 24, Colts general manager Ryan Grigson announced the team would take Luck as the first pick.
 The decision became official on draft day, April 26, 2012.
-Luck was the fourth Stanford quarterback to be selected first overall, after Bobby Garrett in 1954, Jim Plunkett in 1971, and Elway in 1983.
-Luck was also the second Stanford quarterback taken first overall by the Colts after Elway, although Elway did not play for the Colts.
+Luck was the fourth Stanford quarterback to be selected first, after Bobby Garrett in 1954, Jim Plunkett in 1971, and Elway in 1983.
+Luck was also the second Stanford quarterback taken first by the Colts after Elway, although Elway did not play for the Colts.

-2012 season: Rookie year
+2012 season

 On July 19, 2012, Luck signed a four-year contract with the Indianapolis Colts worth $22 million.
 The deal made Luck the fourth starting quarterback for the Colts in the past two NFL seasons, following Kerry Collins, Curtis Painter, and Dan Orlovsky.
 In his debut, a preseason game against the St. Louis Rams, Luck's first pass was a 63-yard touchdown to running back Donald Brown.
 He also threw a touchdown pass to receiver Austin Collie.
 In his second preseason game, a 26–24 loss to the Pittsburgh Steelers, Luck played the first half and ran for one touchdown, with two interceptions.